Ford Transit hybrid van review

 Overall, there’s no perceptible difference between the standard Transit Custom and this plug-in hybrid version in terms of driving experience.
 In the latter, you’ll need to unlock the fuel filler cap from inside the cabin, but that’s the only noticeable change.

-The official fuel economy of 91.7mpg looks like an enormous improvement, but – as is the case with all plug-in hybrids – this assumes you’ll make full use of the battery power, with regular charges.
+The official fuel economy of nearly 92mpg looks like an enormous improvement over a typical diesel Transit, but – as is the case with all plug-in hybrids – this assumes you’ll make full use of the battery power, with regular charges.
 The more you can plug in, the better your fuel economy will be.

 The CO2 emissions figure of 60g/km also relies on regular battery use, although Ford has a trick up its sleeve here: the Transit Custom PHEV uses 'geofencing' technology to work out when it’s entered low-emission zones, such as the London ULEZ.
 You can pre-programme the software using the infotainment screen, and it means the van will automatically switch to electric-only drive in areas where tailpipe emissions incur fees.

-Available in Van and Kombi bodystyles (customers have the option of the eight-seat Tourneo Custom PHEV as well, don’t forget), the Ford Transit Custom plug-in hybrid is a welcome addition to the manufacturer's line-up.
-Electric running with little compromise on carrying capacity is ideal, but the only downside is the price: excluding VAT, it starts from £39,145, which is a lot to pay up front.
+Available in Van and Kombi bodystyles (customers have the option of the eight-seat Tourneo Custom PHEV minibus as well, don’t forget), the Ford Transit Custom plug-in hybrid is a welcome addition to the manufacturer's line-up.
+Electric running with little compromise on carrying capacity is ideal, but the only downside is the price: excluding VAT, it starts from a few hundred pounds shy of £40,000, which is a lot to pay up front.